 Time for another Monday Musings highlighting an Australian literary pioneer, this time Louisa Atkinson.
 I came across Atkinson a few years ago when I was researching Australian women writers for Wikipedia.
 She’s one of those women who achieved much in her field but who, I believe, is little known.
 She was a journalist, novelist and naturalist.
-She was born in 1834, in the Southern Highlands of New South Wales, just an hour’s drive from where I live.
+She was born in 1834, in the Southern Highlands of New South Wales, just a couple of hours’ drive from where I live.

 There’s a good general biography of her online at the Australian Dictionary of Biography, but here is the gist: